thegetty/inventories-and-surveys/content/part-ii/chapter-10.md

 ## SurveyLA Case Study in Heritage Resource Assessment: Goodyear Gardens Historic District {#surveyla-case-study}

-The survey and evaluation of the Goodyear Gardens Historic District in Los Angeles illustrates the steps discussed above.
+The survey and evaluation of the Goodyear Gardens Historic District in Los Angeles illustrates the assessment model presented above.
 The potential historic district was documented by SurveyLA field surveyors as part of the Southeast Los Angeles community plan area, which comprises roughly fifty-four thousand legal parcels and is located directly south of downtown Los Angeles.
 Goodyear Gardens is an example of a heritage resource that was not identified as part of any prefield research or community outreach.
 Rather, it was newly discovered during the field survey process.
-The sections below describe the assessment steps followed for the potential district based on the model presented in this chapter.
+The sections below describe the assessment steps followed for the potential district.

 ### Reconnaissance Survey